quic-go/docs/content/docs/quic/transport.md

 }
 ```

 Applications need to make sure that this key stays constant across reboots of the endpoint.
 One way to achieve this is to load it from a configuration file on disk.
 Alternatively, an application could also derive it from the TLS private key.
-Applications need to make sure that this key remains secret, otherwise off-path attackers are able to disrupt any QUIC connection handled by the endpoint.
+Keeping this key confidential is essential to prevent off-path attackers from disrupting QUIC connections managed by the endpoint.

 ## Disabling QUIC Version Negotiation